 What is the definition of an "agricultural building"?

-Agricultural buildings are structures designed for farming and agricultural practices, including but not limited to: growing and harvesting of crops and raising livestock and small animals.
+They are structures designed for farming and agricultural practices, including but not limited to: growing and harvesting crops and raising livestock and small animals.
+Examples include:

 - storage buildings for farm equipment, animal supplies or feed